-The fair values of each FHLBank's derivative assets and liabilities include accrued interest receivable/payable and related cash collateral remitted to/received from clearing agents and/or counterparties.
+The fair values of each FHLBank's derivative assets and liabilities include accrued interest receivable/payable and related cash collateral.
 The estimated fair values of the accrued interest receivable/payable and cash collateral approximate their carrying values due to their short-term nature.
 Derivatives are presented on a net basis by clearing agent and/or by counterparty when it has met the netting requirements.
 If these netted amounts are positive, they are classified as an asset and, if negative, they are classified as a liability.